 Delivering NHS WiFi

-NHS WiFi is based on a set of standards defined by NHS Digital, which apply to all providers.
+NHS WiFi is based on a set of policies and guidance defined by NHS Digital, which apply to all providers.
+The policy and guidance documentation has only been shared with the early adopter organisations and a concentrated group of stakeholders for controlled review.
+A revised and enhanced document is planned for wider release in March 2017.
 Local Clinical Commissioning Groups (CCGs) are responsible for choosing the system which suits their needs, and implementing it across their local NHS providers.

 CCGs have a choice of using procurement frameworks which are provided, or can carry out the work with an IT delivery organisation or internal team of their choice.
 All NHS WiFi systems must meet the NHS WiFi standards, which will be published shortly, but can be flexibly delivered to meet local needs.